csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

- a web app(cancer patients hookup)

- We are planning to build a website, a place for cancer patients to hookup, or look for a mentor.
+ # We are planning to build a website, providing matches to cancer patients to hook-up, look for a mentor, or become other patients' mentors.

- Users have several tags attached and on the main pages, you can use the filter to find the users you want to find.
- (e.g. Show people want to be mentor/ Show people want to hookup/ Show people want both)
+# Q: How to provide matches for users?
+	First, Our product will provide several tags (e.g. Need-Mentor, Want-Hookup, etc) to let users choose from, users can define their purpose by choosing the correct tags for themselves.
+Then the product can provide matches for users. (see below)

+# Q: How to match up users?
+	Our product will have a tag filter setting on the main page.
+It makes sure that the matches we provide meet the user's will.

+# Q:  How to show matches?
+	On the main page, our product will display a person's photos and profiles once a time.

+# Q:  What operations can users do for matches?
+	Users can make these decisions:
+ * Chat with him
+ * Show more about him
+ * Swap to next person

+(The mock-ups needed)

 #### Q2: Who are your target users?